brendafrancis/sovrin-client/getting-started.md

 She can use it when she applies for her loan, in much the same way that she used her transcript when applying for a job.

-There is a disadvantage in this approach to data sharing, though--it may disclose more data than what is strictly necessary.
+There is a disadvantage in this approach to data sharing, though — it may disclose more data than what is strictly necessary.
 If all Alice needs to do is provide proof of employment, this can be done with an anonymous credential instead.
-Anonymous credentials may prove certain predicates without disclosing actual values (e.g., Alice is employed full-time, with a salary greater than X--but how much her salary is, and what her hire date is, remain hidden).
+Anonymous credentials may prove certain predicates without disclosing actual values (e.g., Alice is employed full-time, with a salary greater than X — but how much her salary is, and what her hire date is, remain hidden).

-Support
-for anonymous credentials is at a late alpha stage on Sovrin right now.
+Support for anonymous credentials is at a late alpha stage on Sovrin right now.
 We’ll circle back and update this guide when we reach beta.

-Alice now loads Thrift Bank's loan application link:
+Alice now loads Thrift Bank's loan application link.
 ```
 ALICE@test> load sample/thrift-loan-application.sovrin
 1 link invitation found for Thrift Bank.